MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/attached-layouts.md

 3. Retrieve a [RealizationRect](/uwp/api/microsoft.ui.xaml.controls.virtualizinglayoutcontext.realizationrect) that represents the viewport and buffer that the layout should fill with realized elements.
 4. Request the UIElement for a specific item with the [GetOrCreateElement](/uwp/api/microsoft.ui.xaml.controls.virtualizinglayoutcontext.getorcreateelementat) method.

 Requesting an element for a given index will cause that element to be marked as "in use" for that pass of the layout.
-If the element does not already exist, then it will be realized and automatically prepared for use (e.g. inflating the UI tree defined in a DataTemplate, processing any data binding, etc.).
+If the element does not already exist, then it will be realized and automatically prepared for use (for example, inflating the UI tree defined in a DataTemplate, processing any data binding, etc.).
 Otherwise, it will be retrieved from a pool of existing instances.

 At the end of each measure pass, any existing, realized element that was not marked "in use" is automatically considered available for re-use unless the option to [SuppressAutoRecycle](/uwp/api/microsoft.ui.xaml.controls.elementrealizationoptions) was used when the element was retrieved via the [GetOrCreateElementAt](/uwp/api/microsoft.ui.xaml.controls.virtualizinglayoutcontext.getorcreateelementat) method.
 The framework automatically moves it to a recycle pool and makes it available.
 It may subsequently be pulled for use by a different container.
 The framework tries to avoid this when possible as there is some cost associated with re-parenting an element.